When you start building or growing your community, you quickly understand the value of using a community management platform.

 Clearly Communicate the Benefits

 You need to demonstrate how the community would support your organization's business strategy.

 Think of examples that will help illustrate the impact of an online community on the organization.

-Avoid generalizations.
-Be as specific as possible.
+Avoid generalizations and be as specific as possible when giving examples.
 The idea is to show the people making the decisions the direct benefits.
-Don’t talk about abstract situations.

-Don't think negative feedback is a bad thing.
-Instead, take it as valuable information that is telling you what hurdles you’ll need to overcome if you want to get your plan through, and use it to your advantage.
+Don't think of negative feedback as a bad thing.
+Instead, take it as valuable information that explains what hurdles need to be overcome.

-Use the information you gather to address underlying concerns so that everyone feels confident that building an online community is the right choice.
-A good approach would be to list all concerns and questions from your leadership team and then came up with detailed answers, points by points, at the next meeting.
+Use the information you gather to address any underlying concerns about building the community.
+A good approach would be to list all concerns and questions from your leadership team and create a detailed answer for each point.